willmcgugan/faqtory/README.md

 FAQ stands for *Frequently Asked Questions*
 ```

 The filename is unimportant, but a `title` is mandatory.
-You can also add alternative titles under `alt_titles` which will be used with the `faqtory suggest` feature (but not displayed),
+You can also optionally add alternative titles under `alt_titles` which will be used with the `faqtory suggest` feature (but not displayed),

 ## Building